 Thin Line Tip #2: Do not over train your muscles!
 Over-training your muscles can cause a lot more harm than good.
 Once you've completed enough sets to feel the fatigue setting in, switch to your next exercise.
 Over time you will develop more muscular endurance, giving you room for more sets or reps.
 Until then, stick with what you and your body know.

-Thin Line Tip #5: DO PLANKS!
+Thin Line Tip #6: DO PLANKS!
 As responders core strength is key, whether we're using it to help carry that man or woman down the stairs on a stretcher or dragging a line through the hall to slay the dragon.
 Our core is made up of several muscles that combined support our daily activities and are necessary for function on scene.
-Planks have been the tried and true simple method of strengthening these muscles.
-Start with a short time (30 seconds) and push yourself as time goes on.
+Planks have been the tried and true simple method of strengthening these muscles and can be done literally anywhere!
+Start with a short time (~30 seconds) and push yourself as time goes on.
 Focus.
 You can do it.